Kalmat/PyWinCtl/README.md

 PyGetWindow-MP (Multi-Platform)
 ==============================

-This is a fork from asweigart's PyGetWindow module (https://github.com/asweigart/PyGetWindow)
+This is a fork from asweigart's PyGetWindow module (https://github.com/asweigart/PyGetWindow), intended to obtain GUI information on and control application's windows.

-It adds Linux and macOS experimental support, in the hope others can use it, test it or contribute.
+This fork adds Linux and macOS experimental support to the windows-only original module, in the hope others can use it, test it or contribute

-You can test it on your system by adding pygetwindow folder to your PYTHONPATH, and then executing: "pytest -vv test_pygetwindow.py" (script located within "tests" folder)

 #### IMPORTANT MACOS NOTICE: